hphilpotts/miniproject-static-calculator/readme.md

 - I've now shifted onto the JS.
 Event listeners added for all buttons, I have decided to use each button's `.innerHTML` property in order to handle clicks.
 - Display now updates when numeric buttons are pressed and wipes when equals is pressed.
+- All button presses now handled by `processButtonPress`.
+Cancel function added.
+Some tweaks required where global variables needed to be changed - otherwise I was seeing values persisting even after '=' or 'C' were pressed.
+- `processButtonPress` refactored into a switch statement :)
+- Basic calculator functionality now added.
+Using loads of `console.log`s in order to keep track of how global variables are being changed!

+## Bugs to resolve:
+- Adjust screen display font size down from 13vh as screen size changes slightly.